jewsroch/reels/wp-content/plugins/better-wp-security/readme.txt

 == Upgrade Notice ==

-= 4.0.5 =
+= 4.0.19 =
 Better WP Security is now iThemes Security with new features and a greatly improved code base.
-We recommend disabling Better WP Security before upgrading to 4.0.1 if you are not already on 4.0.

-= 4.0.2 =
-Better WP Security is now iThemes Security with new features and a greatly improved code base.
-We recommend disabling Better WP Security before upgrading to 4.0.1 if you are not already on 4.0.

-= 4.0.1 =
-Better WP Security is now iThemes Security with new features and a greatly improved code base.
-We recommend disabling Better WP Security before upgrading to 4.0.1 if you are not already on 4.0.
+We recommend disabling Better WP Security before upgrading to 4.0.19 if you are not already on 4.0 or greater.

-= 4.0.0 =
-Better WP Security is now iThemes Security with new features and a greatly improved code base.
-We recommend disabling Better WP Security before upgrading to 4.0.0.